-In the UK there is no single recognised legal structure required for national governing bodies (NGBs) of Sport.
-Some countries, like France and Germany, have a specific legal structure which set out the governance requirement for all NGBs the same.
+In the UK there is no single recognised legal structure required for national governing bodies (NGBs) of sport.
+Some countries, like France and Germany, have a specific legal structure which set out the governance requirement for all NGBs.

 National governing bodies of sport in the UK can choose their own bespoke legal form which will be one of the following:

 - unincorporated associations